Aussie Cutie Tarsha Whitmore Brands Herself ‘Little Miss Chubby Cheeks’ In Curve-Flaunting Instagram Post

-Tarsha Whitmore had a lot to say about her appearance in a new Instagram photo that showed plenty of skin and curves.
+Tarsha Whitmore had a lot to say about her appearance in a new Instagram photo that showed a lot of skin and curves.
 The Australian bombshell gave herself a cute nickname that was centered around her rosy, plump cheeks, and did her best to showcase the adorable feature by flashing a beaming smile at the camera.
 Shared with fans bright and early on Tuesday morning, the snap was captured somewhere in Brisbane and showed the hottie posing in a snazzy bar.
-The babe was seated at her table and looked smoking-hot in a slinky minidress, fixing the camera with radiant eyes and a joyful countenance.
+The babe was seated at her table and looked smoking hot in a slinky minidress, fixing the camera with radiant eyes and a joyful countenance.

 Tarsha cut a provocative figure in the skintight outfit, which was a chic bodycon design from Oh Polly that fit her like a glove, emphasizing her hourglass frame.
 The dress was a sleeveless number and had a subtle bondage-inspired vibe, which was created by a pair of cheeky straps that crisscrossed over her collar bones.
 The detail called attention to the model’s decolletage area, which was amply showcased in the low-cut dress.
 The item boasted a bandeau neckline that was pulled low on her perky chest, exposing a good glimpse of cleavage.
 Tarsha went braless under the snug garment, putting on a tantalizing display for her fans.

 The 19-year-old model was sitting with her legs crossed in an elegant posture that highlighted her curvy thighs.
 The microdress hemmed just below the hip, swathing her body in a tight, ruched embrace.
-The dress was a gorgeous baby-blue color that flattered her blonde tresses and dark, golden tan.
+The dress was in a gorgeous baby-blue color that flattered her blonde tresses and dark, golden tan.
 The revealing outfit bared her sculpted shoulders, which were further accentuated by her flowy hairstyle.
 The Aussie beauty let her locks frame her busty assets as they fell over her shoulders in a cascade of loose waves, pulling up only a few strands into a high ponytail.
 A pair of rebel tendrils framed her face, luring the gaze to her beautiful visage.

-Tarsha paired the sexy look with a stylish glam that underlined her pretty features.
+Tarsha paired the sexy look with a stylish glam application that underlined her pretty features.
 She wore a shimmering white eyeshadow and rocked bold faux eyelashes, which were dramatically curled.
-Her makeup also included a peach blush that added color to her fleshy cheeks, and a pearly pink lipstick.
+Her makeup also included a peach blush that added color to her fleshy cheeks, as well as a pearly pink lipstick.

 The stunner made a reference to her “chubby cheeks” in the caption, and added a playful touch with a face-savoring-food emoji.